binwiederhier/ntfy/README.md

 <a href="https://github.com/thebino"><img src="https://github.com/thebino.png" width="40px" /></a>

-I'd also like to thank JetBrains for providing their awesome [IntelliJ IDEA](https://www.jetbrains.com/idea/) to me for free, and [DigitalOcean](https://www.digitalocean.com/) for supporting the project with $60/yr:
+I'd also like to thank JetBrains for providing their awesome [IntelliJ IDEA](https://www.jetbrains.com/idea/) to me for free, and [DigitalOcean](https://www.digitalocean.com/) for supporting the project:

 <a href="https://www.digitalocean.com/"><img src="https://opensource.nyc3.cdn.digitaloceanspaces.com/attribution/assets/SVG/DO_Logo_horizontal_blue.svg" width="201px"></a>